|First presented at The Developing Group 3 Oct 2015 Saying ‘No’ to Self:

 At the October 3rd Developing Group we investigated how to model ‘self-restraint’, i.e. How can we best cleanly

-facilitate people to access and describe how they self-restrain – when they have the desire to act?
+facilitate people to access and describe how they self-restrain – when they have the desire to act in a way they would rarther not?

 Not only what happens in the moment when there is the potential to act, but also how to restraint is maintained over the longer term - regardless of temptations.
 What questions and prompts will invite an exemplar’s attention to go to relevant places in their experience?Definitions of ‘restrain’: